Samirnunes/data-science/machine_learning/README.md

 # Machine Learning Projects

-Each folder has a `README` containing explanations about the projects.
+Each folder has a `README` containing explanations about the projects:

 - Book Recommendation System using PCA, K-Means and K-Nearest Neighbors: `book_recommendation`